-The Emmanuel Bailly Scholarship is an initiative of the National Council of Canada of the Society of Saint Vincent de Paul.
-It was created to reward young Vincentians who have to combine their studies and volunteer work.
+The Emmanuel Bailly Scholarship is an initiative of the National Council of Canada of the SSVP.
+It was created to reward young Vincentians who are combining studies and volunteer work.
 In addition to attending school and often working part time, young Vincentians find time and energy to help the less privileged of their community.
-The National Council of Canada wishes to reward them, for exceptional contribution, by offering a bursary of one thousand dollars ($1,000.00) in Canadian currency and a merit certificate.
+The National Council of Canada wishes to reward them for their exceptional contribution, by offering a bursary of one thousand dollars ($1,000.00) in Canadian currency and a merit certificate.

 The scholarship is awarded to a Vincentian student who clearly stood out during the year.
 The bursary is to help the recipient pursue his/her studies and fulfill professional ambitions.

-For information and application, please download PDF document: APPLICATION
+For information and application, please download the PDF document: APPLICATION

 2016 - MAXIME LAVOIE